Table of Contents

 - You may be feeling overwhelmed with the amount of coursework and other challenges that college life comes with.

-- You may have trouble adjusting with the changed environment
+- You may have trouble adjusting to the changed environment

 - Something may be troubling you on a deeper level